humdrum-tools/humdrum-documentation/guide/ch17/index.md

 By way of summary, generating an inventory is a three-step process.
 First we *filter* the input so only the data of interest is present.
-Typically, this means using the **rid** command with one or more options to eliminate comments, interpretations, and perhaps null data records.
+Typically, this means using the <span class="tool">rid</span> command with one or more options to eliminate comments, interpretations, and perhaps null data records.
 Second we *sort* the data using the **sort** command so that identical records are amalgamated as neighbors.
 Finally, we use the **uniq -c** to